Twitter enables account sharing in its mobile app, powered by TweetDeck Teams

 Before this change, admins and contributors could only use TweetDeck Teams accounts in TweetDeck itself, so this broadens their availability.

-After the Team is set up, users may be invited to join the Team via an email notification, a notification in TweetDeck, as well as a push notification to Twitter for iOS and Android.
+After the Team is set up, users may be invited to join the Team via an email notification, a notification in TweetDeck or a push notification to Twitter for iOS and Android.
 They can then accept or decline from any of those places, including the Twitter mobile app.
 Here, Twitter users will tap their profile icon and look for “Team Requests,” then tap the checkmark icon or “x” to accept or decline.

-Once a part of a Team, Twitter for iOS and Android users can tweet, Direct Message, Like, and Retweet from a Team account using the main Twitter mobile app.
+Once a part of a Team, Twitter for iOS and Android users can tweet, Direct Message, Like and Retweet from a Team account using the main Twitter mobile app.

 The feature is live now on Twitter for iOS and Android, says Twitter.Featured Image: nevodka / iStock Editorial / Getty Images Plus